Deep Prediction of Investor Interest: a Supervised Clustering Approach: Experts Network

 \subsection{Architecture of the network}

 The structure of an ExNet, illustrated in Fig. \ref{archi}, comprises two main parts: a \textbf{gating block} and an \textbf{experts block}.
 Their purposes are the following: \begin{itemize} \item The \textbf{gating block} is an independent neural network whose role is to learn how to dispatch investors to $n$ \textit{experts} defined below.
 This block receives a distinct, categorical input, the \textit{gating input}, corresponding to an encoding of the investors and such that the $i$-th row of the gating input corresponds to the investor indexing the $i$-th row of the experts input.
 Its output consists in a vector of size $n$ which contains the probabilities that the input should be allocated to the $n$ experts, computed by a softmax activation. \item The \textbf{experts block} is made of $n$ independent sub-networks, called \textit{experts}.
 Each expert receives as input the same data, the \textit{experts input}, corresponding to the features used to solve the classification or regression task at hand, e.g. in our case the features outlined in Section \ref{intro} --- for a given row, the intensity of the investor's interest in the financial asset considered, the total number of RFQ done by the investor, the price and the volatility of the asset\dots As investors are dispatched to the experts through the gating block, each expert will learn a mapping $f: x \mapsto y$ that most closely corresponds to the actions of its attributed investors.
-The role of an expert is therefore to retrieve a given $f_{k}$, corresponding to one of the $K$ underlying clusters of investors which we hypothesized. \end{itemize}
+The role of an expert is therefore to retrieve a given $f_{k}$, corresponding to one of the $K$ underlying clusters of investors which we hypothesized. \end{itemize} The outputs of these two blocks are combined through $f(x|a) = \sum_{i=1}^{n} p(i|a) f_{i}(x)$, where $a$ denotes the investor related to data sample $x$ and $p(i|a)$ is the probability that investor $a$ is assigned to expert $i$.
+Our goal is that $K$ experts learn to specialize to $K$ clusters.
+As $K$ is unknown, retrieving all clusters requires that $n \geq K$, i.e. $n$ should be 'large enough'.
+We will show below that the network ability to retrieve the $K$ clusters is not impacted by high values of $n$; using large $n$ values therefore ensures that the $n \geq K$ condition is respected and only impacts computational efficiency.
+The described architecture corresponds in fact to a \textit{meta-}architecture.
+The architecture of the experts is still to be chosen, and indeed any kind of neural network could be used.
+For the sake of simplicity and computational ease, we use here rather small feed-forward neural networks for the experts, all with the same architecture, but one could easily use experts of different architectures to represent a more heterogeneous space of strategies.